 Development of simple models to determine fate and transport of nitrogen from OSTDS in soil and groundwater.

 In January 2009, the department in consultation with its Research Review and Advisory Committee (RRAC) contracted with a project team comprised of nationally recognized experts led by Hazen and Sawyer, P.C.
 The department, and its RRAC, directed the Florida Onsite Sewage Nitrogen Reduction Strategies (FOSNRS) Project, with participation from the Florida Department of Environmental Protection (DEP).

-As of December 2015, the contractor, in coordination with the RRAC, DEP, and the Department, has successfully completed the contractual work for this project.
-The Department has sumbitted the final Legislative report to the Governor, Speaker of the House, and President of the Senate on December 31, 2015.
+As of December 2015, the contractor, in coordination with the RRAC, DEP and the department, has successfully completed the contractual work for this project.
+The department has submitted the final Legislative report to the Governor, Speaker of the House and President of the Senate on Dec.
+31, 2015.